Trendyol/PollingOutboxPublisher/README.md

 | `Redis.Password`                             | string   | The password for the Redis instance.                                                                                                                               |
 | `Serilog`                                    | object   | The configuration for Serilog.                                                                                                                                     |

+## EXAMPLE
+Under the Example folder, you can find the example DataStoreSettings configurations for the `config.json` for each database type.
+> [!WARNING]
+> For the Couchbase, incremental ID is used for the `OutboxEvents` data store.
+If you want to use the Couchbase, you should use a Counter for the ID.
+You can find the example code in the `CouchbaseExample` class.

 ## LICENSE
 Released under the [MIT License](https://github.com/Trendyol/PollingOutboxPublisher/blob/master/LICENSE).